LLILAS Advisory Council

 Dr. Hector Morales has extensive experience in the field of health care for the Hispanic community.
 He is currently president and principal shareholder of Devenir Aesthetics in Austin, Texas.
 He graduated from the School of Medicine of the Universidad Autónoma de San Luis Potosí in Mexico and performed his residency in general and vascular surgery in New York City, Washington, D.C., Utrecht (The Netherlands), and Detroit.
 He served as professor of surgery and anatomy in San Luis Potosí.
 He is certified by the American Board of Surgery in Advanced Cardiovascular Technology.
 Dr. Morales is the author of numerous scientific papers published in the United States and Europe, and speaks on medical, surgical, and educational topics in the U.S., Mexico, and Europe.
 He has served as chairman of the board of the Central Texas Medical Foundation and as president of the Travis County Medical Society, and is a current member of the Institutional Review Board of The University of Texas at Austin.

-Senior Vice President & General Manager, Univision Local Media, Univision Communications Inc.
+Senior Vice President and General Manager, Univision Local Media, Univision Communications Inc.

 Los Angeles, California

-Luis Patiño is the senior vice president and general manager of Univision Local Media in Los Angeles at Univision Communications Inc., the leading media company serving Hispanic America.
+Luis Patiño is Senior Vice President and General Manager of Univision Local Media Los Angeles at Univision Communications Inc, the leading media company serving Hispanic America.
 Univision Local Media owns and/or operates 128 local television and radio stations in major U.S. Hispanic markets and Puerto Rico.
-In his role, Luis is responsible for the day-to-day management of station operations, sales, news, marketing and promotions for Univision Los Angeles.
-Prior to his current position, he served as senior vice president of Univision Television Group (UTG) where he led operations, sales, news, marketing and promotions for Univision’s owned and operated TV stations in San Francisco, Sacramento, Fresno, Bakersfield, Phoenix, Tucson, San Antonio and Austin.
-Earlier in his career, Luis worked for Univision flagship stations in Los Angeles in several positions including national sales manager and local sales manager.
-Before joining Univision, he worked as National Sales Manager for Entravision Communications Co.
+Mr. Patiño is responsible for the day-to-day management of station operations, sales, news, marketing and promotions for Univision Los Angeles.
+Prior to his current position, he served as senior vice president of Univision Television Group, where he led operations, sales, news, marketing and promotions for Univision’s owned and operated TV stations in San Francisco, Sacramento, Fresno, Bakersfield, Phoenix, Tucson, San Antonio and Austin.
+Before that, he was vice president and general manager for Univision’s San Antonio and Austin stations.
+Earlier in his career, Mr. Patiño worked for Univision flagship stations in Los Angeles in several positions including national sales manager and local sales manager.

 Gordon Dee Smith